 Often confused with an infection, aside from just being uncomfortable, it can make latching more difficult.
 Applying cold compresses can decrease the swelling, whilst a warm shower or washcloth are recommended before nursing.
 Ensure you're not becoming sleep deprived and that you're breastfeeding often, and the swelling and pain should subside.

 This is a breast infection, primarily caused by fatigue.
 Often referred to as puerperal mastitis by doctors, it's caused by bacteria entering the breast through an open sore on the nipple or other area, or by a plugged duct (due to a build up of milk) becoming an infected area.
 The breast can become inflamed and painful, and is usually accompanied by a flu-like fever.

 Medical attention is necessary to treat Mastitis, so you should consult a GP as soon as you think you may have some or all of the symptoms.
 The diagnosing process usually involves demonstrating your breastfeeding technique; something you should not feel uncomfortable about doing.
-Mastitis is easily treated with antibiotics with a quick recovery time, and it doesn't cause your milk to be infected or harmful to your baby.
+Mastitis is easily treated with antibiotics with a quick recovery time.

 #5 Nursing Strike